All Episodes

 How long ago was your last book where you exposed Biden and Hunter and Ukraine and China?

-Uh, Sean, it's great to be with you.
+Sean, it's great to be with you.

-Uh, yeah, that book came out in March of 2018.
+Yeah, that book came out in March of 2018.

 And that was in March of 2018.

-So we bragged about it.
+So they bragged about it.

 Yes, and they bragged about it.

-It's the Biden five we call them.
+It's the Biden five, we call them.

 I have never seen a circumstance where it is such a family affair as to where you have five members of a family who are profiting this way off of government service.

-How five members of Joe Biden's family got rich through connections.
+Well, this is what the New York Post had: how five members of Joe Biden's family got rich through connections.

-And you go through all of it, and this now takes us around the globe here.
+And this now takes us around the globe here.

 Yeah, that's right.